harrisma509/training-etl/README.md

 On Windows, activate the repository virtual environment first and use `python -m pytest -q` when `python3` is unavailable.

+For the complete testing and AI-assisted workflow, see [docs/TESTING_GUIDE.md](docs/TESTING_GUIDE.md).

 ## Daily Fitness, Fatigue, and Form rebuild

 The complete daily Fitness/Fatigue/Form series can be previewed or populated